psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 "Yes: it was this way.
 Sure, the telling of it is just as I heard it.
 After you ate the sins of Adam Blair, the people there brought out the coffin.
 When they were putting him into it, he was as stiff as a sheep dead in the snow — and just like that, too, with his eyes wide open.
 Well, someone saw you trampling the heather down the slope that is in front of the house, and said, 'It is the Sin-Eater!'
 With that, Andrew Blair sneered, and said — 'Ay, 'tis the scapegoat he is!'
 Then, after a while, he went on: 'The Sin-Eater they call him: ay, just so: and a bitter good bargain it is, too, if all's true that's thought true!'
 And with that he laughed, and then his wife that was behind him laughed, and then . . ."

-"Well, what then? "
+"Well, what then?"

 "Well, 'tis Himself that hears and knows if it is true!
 But this is the thing I was told: — After that laughing there was a stillness and a dread.
 For all there saw that the corpse had turned its head and was looking after you as you went down the heather.
 Then, Neil Ross, if that be your true name, Adam Blair that was dead put up his white face against the sky, and laughed."

 At this, Ross sprang to his feet with a gasping sob.

 "It is a lie, that thing!" he cried, shaking his fist at the shepherd.
-"It is a lie! "
+"It is a lie!"

 "It is no lie.
 And by the same token, Andrew Blair shrank back white and shaking, and his woman had the swoon upon her, and who knows but the corpse might have come to life again had it not been for Maisie Macdonald, the deid-watcher, who clapped a handful of salt on his eyes, and tilted the coffin so that the bottom of it slid forward, and so let the whole fall flat on the ground, with Adam Blair in it sideways, and as likely as not cursing and groaning, as his wont was, for the hurt both to his old bones and his old ancient dignity."